 Nothing contained in this agreement shall be binding upon either the City or the Union following signing of this agreement by the parties until it has been ratified by the Union's membership and presented and approved by the City Council of the City.

 SECTION 29: REOPENER

-During the term of this Agreement, upon request by the City or OE3, the City and Union will meet and confer over proposed revisions to the City's Administrative Rules and Regulations to the extent that the proposed revisions fall within the statutory scope of bargaining.
+During the term of this Agreement, upon request by the City or OE3, the City and Union will meet and confer over proposed revisions to the City's Administrative Rules and bargaining.